analytiq-hub/sigagent.github.io/physics/gareth_tribello_mathnet_statistical_mechanics.md

 * We'll model changes of state - such as from solid to liquid, and from liquid to gas
 * Consider phase coexistence
+* Gibbs phase rule says that if a solid and liquid state of a one-component system are in equilibrium, then only one thermodynamic variable is required to specify the thermodynamic state.
 * If ice cubes and water liquid are in eqilibrium, and the system is at atmospheric pressure, what must the temperature of the liquid water and ice water be?
 Zero degrees C.
   * In order to be at equilibrium, temperature must be uniform across the system
 * The same number of atoms take less volume when liquid, more volume when solid, most volume when gas